 Below is an animation of an idealised channel model simulation that spans several years of model time.
 You can see the sea ice expand and retreat during the year, and the way it interacts with the eddies.

-The complex interplay between ocean, sea ice, and atmosphere makes the Arctic a challenging an exciting region to study.
-Together with my colleagues I am helping to improve our understanding of ocean dynamics in the Arctic.
-We proposed a novel mechanism that may regulate the ocean currents in the Beaufort Gyre, and called it the Ice-Ocean Governor.
+The complex interplay between ocean, sea ice, and atmosphere makes the Arctic a challenging and exciting region to study.
+Together with my colleagues I proposed a novel mechanism that may regulate the ocean currents in the Beaufort Gyre.
+We called it the Ice-Ocean Governor.
 We have also combined the Ice-Ocean Governor with previous theories that suggested eddies were responsible for controlling the circulation in the the Beaufort Gyre, producing a holistic framework that provides new insights into this region.